panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 commentsThreadId: react-state-management
 ---

-State inside a React component is the encapsuled data that is persistent between renderings. `useState()` is the React hook responsible for managing state inside a functional component.
+State inside a React component is the encapsulated data that is persistent between renderings. `useState()` is the React hook responsible for managing state inside a functional component.

 I like that `useState()` indeed makes the work with state quite easy.
 But often I encounter questions like: